Living With HIV

 HIV and Nutrition and Food Safety

-• In people with HIV, good nutrition helps to maintain the immune system, maintain a healthy weight, absorb HIV medicines, and support overall health.
+• In people with HIV, good nutrition helps to maintain the immune system, maintain a healthy weight, aid in the absorption of HIV medicines, and support overall health and well-being.

 • Food and water can be contaminated with germs that cause illnesses (called foodborne illnesses), which can be more serious for people with HIV due to a weakened immune system.

-• Food safety is about how to select, handle, prepare, and store food to prevent foodborne illnesses.
+• Food safety refers to selecting, handling, preparing, and storing food to prevent foodborne illnesses.
 Following food safety guidelines reduces the risk of foodborne illnesses.

-Good nutrition is about finding and maintaining a healthy eating style.
-Good nutrition supports overall health and helps maintain the immune system.
-It also helps people with HIV maintain a healthy weight and absorb HIV medicines.
+Good nutrition is about finding and maintaining a healthy eating style that provides essential nutrients.
+Eating well supports overall health and helps maintain good immune function.

-In general, the basics of a healthy diet are the same for everyone, including people with HIV.
-Some general recommendations include:
+The basics of a healthy diet are the same for everyone, regardless of HIV status.
+Some general recommendations include—

 To learn more about healthy eating, visit the U.S. Department of Agriculture’s (USDA’s) MyPlate.gov website.